 On vehicles with ABS, the tone ring and speed sensor are included as a part of the hub assembly.
 Usually a new hub comes with a new speed sensor installed and tested, so you also need to undo the old sensor wire from it’s clips and disconnect it, then route and connect the new one in.
 It is possible to reuse an old speed sensor, but the exact gap between the sensor and the tone ring is critical, and if it is even a tiny bit off, it can cause problems with the signal and disable the ABS.

 Costs of Hub Assembly Replacement

 A hub assembly that has a bearing problem should be replaced as soon as possible and driven as little as possible until it is replaced.
-Too much play can prevent the brakes from functioning normally, and if left long enough even allow the wheel assembly to break free.
+Too much play can prevent the brakes from functioning normally and, if left long enough, even allow the wheel assembly to break free.
 A wheel bearing that is just a little noisy can generate enough heat at highway speeds to experience what we call “sudden catastrophic failure”, which is best avoided.